 After you take an ancestry DNA test and send in your sample, the testing company analyzes and interprets your DNA, then sends you a report – either posted on its website, via a mobile app, or through a PDF or even a printed book.

 At a minimum, an ancestry DNA test estimates what percentage of your ancestry comes from various ethnicities and where in the world those ancestors probably originated.
 It tells you that you’re 38% one ethnicity and 15% another ethnicity, for example.

 Most ancestry tests go a little further by also giving you a list of your genetic matches, based on people’s DNA they hold in their database.
-Essentially, these people are your relatives, such as 3rd cousin, great uncle, 2nd aunt, or something else.
+Essentially, these people are your relatives, such as your 3rd cousin, great-uncle, 2nd aunt, or something else.